Jaffe-/NESizer2/README.md

 #### Audio signal amplification

 The output signals **SND1** and **SND2** are amplified up to line level using an op-amp in a non-inverting configuration.
-A small 125mV DC offset is added to make sure no clipping at the lower end occurs.
+A 100mV DC offset is added to make sure no clipping at the lower end occurs when under high load.

-Gain for the square channels output is approximately 3.2, while gain of the triangle/noise/dmc output is 4.3.
-These values have been found through testing to give a signal which is approximately 0 dBm for both channels.
+Gain for the square channels output is approximately 4.9, while gain of the triangle/noise/dmc output is 5.7.
+These values give a signal which is approximately 1.6 V peak to peak for both channels.

-The two sound outputs are also mixed at the 20/12 ratio used in the NES by an op-amp non-inverting summer.
-The gain on this summer is around 5.7.
+The two sound outputs are also mixed at the 12:20 ratio used in the NES by an op-amp non-inverting summer.
+The gain on this summer is 5.7, also giving an output signal of about 1.6 V p-p.

+The TLC074 is chosen as the op-amp, but any op-amp capable of going fairly close to the rails should be ok.
+With the 100mV offset added, the lowest output voltage will be at least 500mV.
+The maximum voltage output (not peak to peak) by the 2A03 is about 600 mV on the SND2 output.
+This is amplified to about 3.5 V, so the op-amp should be able to work within the range 0.5 V to 3.5 V.

-All the outputs are AC coupled at the output.
+All the outputs are AC coupled to remove any of the high DC offsets present at the op-amp outputs.

 ### Software